Favourited 1056 times

 The city of Plymouth has a population of about 250,000 it is a University city so it has a big student population and also offers great shopping.
 There are plentiful eating places especially for the famous English dish of fish and chips also theatre and cinemas, night clubs etc.

-The Barbican is the oldest and most historical part of the city and very interesting to walk around.
+The Barbican, a five minute walk from the shopping centre, is the oldest and most historical part of the city and very interesting to walk around.
 Also The Royal William yard which overlooks the next county of Cornwall.
-There is a small foot passenger ferry to Cornwall £2 each way and well worth it for a beautiful scenic coastal walk the other side and also to visit Mount Edgecumbe house where it is free to wander the gardens which are huge and their historic outbuildings where you can buy coffee and a light lunch etc. There is a charge to the main house.
+There is a small foot passenger ferry to Cornwall £2 each way and well worth it for a beautiful scenic coastal walk and also to visit Mount Edgecumbe house where it is free to wander the gardens which are huge and their historic outbuildings where you can buy coffee and a light lunch etc. There is a charge to the main house.
 The South West coast path is very popular to walk and covers a few hundred miles in both Devon and Cornwall.

-Tavistock is an interesting town too on Dartmoor a bus ride away it is a world heritage site, a stannary town and has a market and some interesting shops and buildings, as well as a park where the river runs it has a population of around 11,000
+Inland Tavistock is an interesting world heritage town in Dartmoor, a bus ride away though it is usually a place I take you to if you would like to go they have an interesting covered market.
+It is a stannary town and has some interesting shops and buildings, the river runs through the attractive park, it has a population of around 11,000

 Princetown where there is a gaol and a visitor centre which is free is also very interesting to go to.
 There is a museum connected to the gaol which is not expensive to visit and interesting.

 Limited internet access

 We have pets

 5 hours a day 5 days a week

 These are extra optional ratings when members leave feedback.
 The average rating left for each option is displayed.

 Accuracy of profile: